 Cleansing balm also removes makeup like nobody’s business!

 FYI – You many recall stories of cold cream as a popular beauty regimen used by everyone from famous actresses to your very own grandma.
-While the basic idea of a cold cream cleanser is similar to a cleansing balm, traditional cold creams (like Ponds) are made from mineral oil and artificial fragrances so I would steer clear!
+While the basic idea of a cold cream cleanser is similar to a cleansing balm, traditional cold creams (like Ponds) are made from mineral oil and artificial fragrances so I would steer clear of those!

 RELATED: Simple Homemade Makeup Remover

 Benefits of a Cleansing Balm

 Wondering who should use a natural cleansing balm?
 The beauty of a cleansing balm is that it works for any skin type – dry skin, oily or acne-prone skin, sensitive skin, young skin or mature skin (cleansing balm is fantastic for anti-aging!)

 The benefits of washing your face with a cleansing balm include: